CasuallyCalm/discord-pretty-help/README.md

 - `index_title` - Set the index page name default is *"Categories"*
 - `menu` - The menu to use for navigating pages.
 Uses a `pretty_help.PrettyMenu()` instance.
 Default is `pretty_help.AppMenu()`
 - `no_category` - Set the name of the page with commands not part of a category.
 Default is "*No Category*"
+- `paginator`- The paginator to use.
+One is created by default.
+- `send_typing` - A bool that indicates if the bot will send a typing indicator.
+Defaults to ``True``
+- `show_index` - Show the index page or not
 - `sort_commands` - Sort commands and categories alphabetically
-- `show_index` - Show the index page or not
 - `thumbnail_url` - The url of the thumbnail to be used on the embed

 ## Menus